AskskwBv8T2nrm4Qnj/nextcloud-salt/README.md

 # Installation
 No idea how exactly you would make this repository part of a working or new environment.

-But probably something like the following, if you were to clone it to your root folder/ Do note that there are already top.sls files for both the nextcloud and nextcloud_pillar folders!
+But probably something like the following, if you were to clone it to /srv/salt/ Do note that there are already top.sls files for both the nextcloud and nextcloud_pillar folders!
 If you already have top.sls files, you may have to add the new file-paths within them...?

 ```
-cd /
+cd /srv/salt
 git clone https://github.com/AskskwBv8T2nrm4Qnj/nextcloud-salt.git
 ```